Deal alert! Northwest, our favorite company, is forming

 This keeps your Connecticut LLC in good standing and in compliance with state law so it can continue operating.
-You simply confirm the information on the Annual Report, file it with the Connecticut Secretary of State, and pay the Annual Report fee.
+You simply confirm the information (like your business address and registered agent name) on the Annual Report, file it with the Connecticut Secretary of State, and pay the Annual Report fee.

 The Connecticut LLC Annual Report costs $80 per year.
 This fee is paid every year for the life of your LLC.

 Depending on where your LLC does business in Connecticut and the industry you’re in, you may need to obtain additional Business Licenses or Permits.
 For example, you may need to get a City Business Permit.